Codeyenum/url-shortening-api-master/README.md

 ### Continued development

-First time working with an API, it was pretty cool.
-I also got to play around with animations and transformation with the loading icon and the dice.
+Second time working with an API, I think i'm ready to learn a JavaScript framework.
+I'll be starting out with React.

 ## Author